rse/k8s-util/README.md

 | Docker     | **docker(1)**            | **docker-compose(1)**   |
 | Kubernetes | **kubectl(1)**           | **helm(1)**             |

-As a consequence, when developing and deploying in a Kubernetes environment, those four client programs and their configurations are essential.
+As a consequence, when developing and deploying software in a Kubernetes environment, those four client programs and their configurations are essential.
 This is what **k8s-util(1)** deals with.